-34 The Act requires that, when the subpoena is served, it contain or be accompanied by the names, addresses, and telephone numbers of all counsel of record and of any party not represented 35 36 by counsel.
-The committee believes that this requirement imposes no significant burden on the lawyer issuing the subpoena, given that the lawyer already has the obligation to send a notice of 37 deposition to every counsel of record and any unrepresented parties.
-The benefits in the discovery 38 state, by contrast, are significant.
-This requirement makes it easy for the deponent (or, as will 39 frequently be the case, the deponent's lawyer) to learn the names of and contact the other lawyers 40 in the case.
-This requirement can easily be met, since the subpoena will contain or be 41 42 accompanied by the names, addresses, and telephone numbers of all counsel of record and of any party not represented by counsel (which is the same information that will ordinarily be contained 43 on a notice of deposition and proof of service).
-The committee is of the opinion that failure to 1 2 comply with this provision is not a jurisdictional defect, so that failure to comply would not render the service of the subpoena defective.
-3
+The Act requires that, when the subpoena is served, it contain or be accompanied by the names, addresses, and telephone numbers of all counsel of record and of any party not represented by counsel.
+The committee believes that this requirement imposes no significant burden on the lawyer issuing the subpoena, given that the lawyer already has the obligation to send a notice of deposition to every counsel of record and any unrepresented parties.
+The benefits in the discovery state, by contrast, are significant.
+This requirement makes it easy for the deponent (or, as will frequently be the case, the deponent's lawyer) to learn the names of and contact the other lawyers in the case.
+This requirement can easily be met, since the subpoena will contain or be accompanied by the names, addresses, and telephone numbers of all counsel of record and of any party not represented by counsel (which is the same information that will ordinarily be contained on a notice of deposition and proof of service).

 SECTION 4.
-SERVING A SUBPOENA.
-A party seeking to serve a subpoena issued by
+SERVICE OF SUBPOENA.
+A party seeking to serve a subpoena issued by a clerk of court under Section 3 shall serve the subpoena in compliance with [cite applicable rules or statutes of this state for service of subpoena].

-- 6 a clerk of court under Section 3 must serve the subpoena in compliance with [cite applicable rules - 7 or statutes of this state for service of subpoenal. - 8 SECTION 5.
-DEPOSITIONS, PRODUCTION, AND INSPECTIONS.
-When a - 9 subpoena issued under Section 3 commands a person to attend and give testimony at a deposition, - 10 produce designated books, documents, records, or tangible things, or permit inspection of - premises, the time and place and the manner of the taking of the deposition, the production, or the 11 - 12 inspection must comply with [cite applicable rules or statutes of this state]. - Comment
+SECTION 5.
+DEPOSITION, PRODUCTION, AND INSPECTION.
+When a subpoena issued under Section 3 commands a person to attend and give testimony at a deposition, produce designated books, documents, records, or tangible things, or permit inspection of premises, the time and place and the manner of the taking of the deposition, the production, or the inspection must comply with [cite applicable rules or statutes of this state].

-15 The Act requires that the discovery permitted by this section must comply with the laws of 16 the discovery state.
-The discovery state has a significant interest in these cases in protecting its residents who become non-party witnesses in an action pending in a foreign jurisdiction from any 17 unreasonable or unduly burdensome discovery request.
-Therefore, the committee believes that the 18 discovery procedure must be the same as it would be if the case had originally been filed in the 19 20 discovery state.
+The Act requires that the discovery permitted by this section must comply with the laws of the discovery state.
+The discovery state has a significant interest in these cases in protecting its residents who become non-party witnesses in an action pending in a foreign jurisdiction from any unreasonable or unduly burdensome discovery request.
+Therefore, the committee believes that the discovery procedure must be the same as it would be if the case had originally been filed in the discovery state.